Skoda's improved Yeti makes a lot of sense for those in search of a sensible, practical and well priced compact Crossover. Jonathan Crouch drives it.

 Design and Build

-The cabin's come in for a bit of the budget too, with revised 3-spoke steering wheels in seven variations, better fabrics and bolder patterns for the seat trims, as well as decorative inlays on the dashboard.
+The cabin looks classy too, with a smart 3-spoke steering wheel, quality fabrics and bold patterns for the seat trims as well as decorative inlays on the dashboard.
 The driving position is reasonably high and gives a good view of the road ahead, with a smart colour touch-screen dominating the central dash.
-The broad windows and tall windscreen aid visibility and quality dashboard materials with sensible ergonomics top off a very accomplished cabin.
+The broad windows and tall windscreen aid visibility and quality dashboard materials and sensible ergonomics top off a very accomplished cabin.
 Out back, there's a 405-litre boot which can be extended to as much as 1,760-litres if you remove the rear seats.
 In no other compact utility vehicle do the rear passengers have as much headroom as in the Yeti - some 1027 millimetres.

 Market and Model

-Even the S gets alloy wheels, roof rails, electrically adjustable and heated door mirrors, electric windows all round, Bluetooth, air conditioning, twin front, side, curtain and driver's knee airbags and even a spritz of leather on the handbrake and gear lever.
-There's a whole host of clever optional equipment introduced as well, perhaps the most interesting being the Optical Parking Assistant, a rear-view camera.
+This current Yeti gets a host of hi-tech equipment, perhaps the most interesting being the Optical Parking Assistant, an optional rear-view camera.
 Active safety is increased through ESC (Electronic Stability Control) and ABS (Anti-lock Braking System) with Brake Assist.
 The front fog lights can also be optionally equipped with Corner Function.
+The Yeti boasts up to nine airbags.
+Isofix points securely fasten child seats.
+Three-point seat belts in the front with belt tensioners and height adjustment and height-adjustable headrests complete the safety package.

 Cost of Ownership

-All of this means that the Outdoor is going to appeal to private and business buyers in equal measure.
-Residual values for the Yeti have proven excellent and the evolutionary styling of the facelift car isn't going to significantly damage the resale values of existing owners.
+All of this means that the Yeti is going to appeal to private and business buyers in equal measure.
+Residual values for the Yeti have proven excellent and the evolutionary styling of the current car isn't going to significantly damage the resale values of existing owners.